-When you click on a chart a new tab called Chart Tools appears.

-The new tab provides access to a range of features relating to Charts.
+When you click on a chart two new tabs called Chart Design and Format appear.
+The new tabs provide access to a range of features relating to Charts.

-Chart Tools Help Design Format
+Chart Design Format

-Type the word Test into any blank cell and then press the <Enter> key on the keyboard once.
+3 Type the word Test into any blank cell and then press the <Enter> key on the keyboard once.